OGRECave/ogre/BuildingOgre.md

 Go to your chosen build directory.
 CMake has generated a build system for you which you will now use to build Ogre.
 If you are using Visual Studio, you should find the file OGRE.sln.
-Open it and compile the target 'BUILD_ALL'.
+Open it and compile the target *BUILD_ALL*.
 Similarly you will find an Xcode project to build Ogre on MacOS.
-If you are using a Makefile generator, then instead open a console and cd to your build directory, then call the appropriate make program.
-E. g. on Linux type
+If you rather want to trigger the build form a console, then cd to your build directory and call the appropriate make program as

-    make
+    cmake --build . --config release

 to start the build process.
-If you have doxygen installed and CMake picked it up, then there will be an additional build target called doc which you can optionally build.
+If you have doxygen installed and CMake picked it up, then there will be an additional build target called *OgreDoc* which you can optionally build.
 This will freshly generate the API documentation for Ogre's classes from the header files.
-In Visual Studio, just select and build the target 'OgreDoc', on Linux type:
+In Visual Studio, just select and build the target *OgreDoc*, on Linux type:

      make OgreDoc